 \subsection{Parameter dependences on $M_\mathrm{EC}$}

 In order to investigate the uniqueness of the critical core mass for ECSNe, $M_{\mathrm{EC}}$, in various situations, additional test calculations on ONe core contraction are done with different settings.
 As an initial condition, ONe cores of 1.346, 1.332, and 1.288 M$_\odot$ are taken to be formed in SAGB stellar models of 10.8, 10.6, and 10.4 M$_\odot$.
-For each ONe core, later contraction phase is calculated with three different rates of core mass growth of $1.0\times10^{-5}$, $1.0\times10^{-6}$, and $1.0\times10^{-7}$ M$_\odot$/yr and with or without the Coulomb correction for electron captures.
+For each ONe core, the later contraction phase is calculated with three different rates of core mass growth of $1.0\times10^{-5}$, $1.0\times10^{-6}$, and $1.0\times10^{-7}$ M$_\odot$/yr and with or without the Coulomb correction for electron capture.
 Results are shown in Fig. \ref{f_mec}.

 Core masses at the end of calculations were taken as $M_{\mathrm{EC}}$ for each model, however, calculations were stopped for several models owing to numerical difficulties during its electron capture phase.
-This is due to convective URCA processes of minor nuclei such as $^{23}$Na and $^{29}$Si (see \S\ 4.2 for discussion).
+This is due to convective URCA process by minor isotopes such as $^{23}$Na and $^{29}$Si (see \S\ 4.2 for discussion).
 For these models, we took core masses at the emergence of convection as $M_{\mathrm{EC}}$.
-Because the contraction timescale steeply decreases after electron capture on $^{24}$Mg starts, and the central convection is driven by this reaction, this procedure would cause small errors on our results.
+Because the contraction timescale steeply decreases after electron capture by $^{24}$Mg starts, and the central convection is driven by this reaction, this procedure would cause small errors in our results.
 For instance, the core growth after the emergence of central convection for $M_\mathrm{ini}=$10.8 M$_\odot$ with standard settings is 0.002 M$_\odot$.

 The mean value of our results with the Coulomb correction is 1.367 M$_\odot$.
-We estimate the uncertainty of $M_\mathrm{EC}$ of about $\pm$ 0.005, taking into account the error from the procedure of determination of $M_\mathrm{EC}$ and the variances of the results.
-When the uncertainties which comes from the C burning phase are considered, the uncertainty should increase in total.
-We assume that the amount of this uncertainty is as large as one comes from later stages of evolution.
-Thus the uncertainty of our result is about $\pm$ 0.01 M$_\odot$ in total.
+We estimate the uncertainty of $M_\mathrm{EC}$ at about $\pm$ 0.005 M$_\odot$, taking into account the error from the determination of $M_\mathrm{EC}$ and the variances of the results.
+When uncertainties from the C burning phase are considered, the uncertainty should increase in total.
+We assume that the amount of this uncertainty is as large as that from later stages of evolution.
+Thus the uncertainty of our result is about $\pm$0.01 M$_\odot$ in total.